Properties of the Holy See

 The properties of the Holy See are regulated by the 1929 Lateran Treaty signed with the Kingdom of Italy.
-Although part of Italian territory, some of them enjoy extraterritoriality similar to those of foreign embassies.
+Although part of Italian territory, some of them enjoy extraterritoriality similar to those of foreign embassies, including tax exemptions.
+Nonetheless, those visiting these properties are generally required to follow the immigration rules of Italy.
+For example, American seminarians at the Pontifical North American College need an Italian visa, despite residing, and studying, in extraterritorial property of the Holy See.